sqlxpert/stay-stopped-aws-rds-aurora/README.md

 ### Stay-Stopped: Queue Before Lambda

 Stay-Stopped requires only one Lambda function, but inserts an SQS queue between EventBridge and Lambda.
-The
+No waiting takes place within the Lambda function.
+SQS counts up toward a
-[message [in]visibility timeout](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-visibility-timeout.html)
+[message [in]visibility timeout](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-visibility-timeout.html),
-makes it possible to retry the Lambda function, with the original EventBridge event message, until the return value indicates success or [maxReceiveCount](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-dead-letter-queues.html#policies-for-dead-letter-queues) is reached, after which the event message goes to the dead letter queue.
-SQS maintains all the state that's needed.
+making it possible to periodically retry the Lambda function, with the original EventBridge event message, until the return value indicates success.
+If
+[maxReceiveCount](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-dead-letter-queues.html#policies-for-dead-letter-queues)
+is reached, SQS stops trying and moves the message to a dead letter queue.
+Between the [in]visibility timeout and the receive count, SQS maintains all the state that's needed.

-If the Lambda function receives the original event mesasage again and again, how is the state of the database tracked?
+If the Lambda function receives the original event mesasage again and again, how is the changing status of the database tracked?
 It isn't.
 One Lambda function does the same thing each time, avoiding the need for a Step Function state machine.

 Each time the Lambda function is invoked, it tries to stop the database.
-Unlike a request to stop an EC2 compute instance, which succeeds even if the EC2 instance is stopping or already stopped, a request to stop a database fails if the database is stopping or already stopped.
-Aurora mentions the offending database status in the error message:
+Unlike a request to stop an EC2 compute instance, which succeeds even if the EC2 instance is stopping or already stopped, a request to stop an RDS database instance or an Aurora database cluster fails if the database is stopping or already stopped.
+More importantly, it also fails if the database is in `maintenance` or another similar status, and not ready to be stopped.

+ 1. Aurora mentions whatever offending database status in the error message:

-> An error occurred (InvalidDBClusterStateFault) when calling the StopDBCluster operation: DbCluster NAME_OF_YOUR_AURORA_DATABASE_CLUSTER **is in stopped state** but expected it to be one of available.
+    > An error occurred (InvalidDBClusterStateFault) when calling the StopDBCluster operation: DbCluster NAME_OF_YOUR_AURORA_DATABASE_CLUSTER
+    **is in stopping state** but expected it to be one of available.

     There is no point in checking the status of an Aurora database, separately and non-atomically, when the goal is to stop it.
-Keep trying to stop it, and the error message will reveal when it is finally stopped!
+Keep trying to stop it, and the error message will reveal when it is finally stopped.

-But RDS omits the offending database status:
+ 2. RDS, on the other hand, omits the offending database status:

-> An error occurred (InvalidDBInstanceState) when calling the StopDBInstance
+    > An error occurred (InvalidDBInstanceState) when calling the StopDBInstance operation: Instance NAME_OF_YOUR_RDS_DATABASE_INSTANCE
-operation: Instance NAME_OF_YOUR_RDS_DATABASE_INSTANCE **is not in available state**.
+    **is not in available state**.

-After receiving this error, the Lambda function calls `describe_db_instances` to find out the status of the RDS database.
+    After receiving this error, the Stay-Stopped Lambda function calls `describe_db_instances` to find out the status of the RDS database.
 Does the fact that the stop request and the status request are always separate, non-atomic operations (with no provision for locking control of the database in between) make a race condition inevitable with RDS?
-No, as long as we stop first and ask questions later!
-Repeat both operations in that order until the database is finally stopped.
+As long as we always stop first and ask questions later, we have done our best.

 ### Further Reading